High-resolution ALMA study of CO (2-1) line and dust continuum emissions in cluster galaxies at z = 1.46: Analysis and Results

-As seen in Figure \ref{fig:Fig5}, all of the nine CO emitters lie above the line where two effective radii are the same (solid black). {The average ratio with standard deviation is $\langle R_{e,{\rm CO}}/R_{e,870{\rm\mu m}}\rangle=2.8\pm1.4$.} When the individual measurement errors of CO and 870 $\mu$m sizes are propagated, the average size ratio is larger than the unity at the significance level of 12.4$\sigma$, which corroborates that the cold gas component is more extended than the dust-obscured star formation.
-This also holds true for almost all of the galaxies from the literature with one exception of a UV-extended MS galaxy ALPS.2 at $z=1.55$ \citep{2020ApJ...899...37K}.
-By comparing with the 1.6 $\mu$m sizes, {we obtain the average ratio with standard deviation of $\langle R_{e, {\rm 1.6\mu m}}/R_{e, {\rm CO}}\rangle=1.7\pm0.6$ and $\langle R_{e, {\rm 1.6\mu m}}/R_{e, {\rm 870\mu m}}\rangle=4.9\pm2.7$}.
-Here we exclude ALMA.09 from this calculation since the 1.6 $\mu$m size of ALMA.09 trace the companion galaxy instead of the CO emitter (Figure \ref{fig:Fig3}).
+As seen in Figure \ref{fig:Fig5}, all of the nine CO emitters lie above the line where the two effective radii are the same (the solid black line).
+The average ratio with standard deviation is $\langle R_{e,{\rm CO}}/R_{e,870{\rm\mu m}}\rangle=2.8\pm1.4$.
+When the individual measurement errors of the CO and 870 $\mu$m sizes are propagated, the average size ratio is larger than unity at the significance level of 12.4$\sigma$, which corroborates the cold-gas component being more extended than the dust-obscured star formation.
+This also holds true for almost all of the galaxies from the literature, with one exception of a UV-extended MS galaxy ALPS.2 at $z=1.55$ \citep{2020ApJ...899...37K}.
+By comparing with the 1.6 $\mu$m sizes, {we obtain the average ratios with standard deviation of $\langle R_{e, {\rm 1.6\mu m}}/R_{e, {\rm CO}}\rangle=1.7\pm0.6$ and $\langle R_{e, {\rm 1.6\mu m}}/R_{e, {\rm 870\mu m}}\rangle=4.9\pm2.7$}.
+We exclude ALMA.09 from this calculation, since the 1.6 $\mu$m size of ALMA.09 traces the companion galaxy instead of the CO emitter (Figure \ref{fig:Fig3}).

-Figure \ref{fig:Fig5} indicates that {the CO emitters in XCS J2215 except for} ALMA.06 are smaller in both CO~(2--1) line and 870 $\rm\mu m$ continuum emissions than other star-forming galaxies.
-However, the star-forming properties of the adopted literature sample may be biased toward starburst-outliers like SMGs, or the extended-outliers with normal star-forming regime.
-Therefore, a control sample which consists of field galaxies with similar star-forming properties is necessary for a proper comparison.
+Figure \ref{fig:Fig5} indicates that the CO emitters in XCS J2215, except for ALMA.06, are smaller in both the CO~$J$~=~2--1 line and 870 $\rm\mu m$ continuum emissions than other star-forming galaxies.
+However, the star-forming properties of the adopted literature sample may be biased toward starburst outliers, like SMGs, or the extended outliers with a normal star-forming regime.
+Therefore, a control sample that consists of field galaxies with similar star-forming properties is necessary for a proper comparison.
 We note that similar {high-resolution} observations targeting $z\gtrsim1$ field galaxies have not been conducted to date.